-Since its last decision to cut the key rate by 0.25 pp. in August 2016, the Reserve Bank of Australia was keeping it stable during the whole period under review.
-Thus, the exchange rate of the Australian dollar and interest rates on government bonds were rather shaped by macroeconomic data and developments in financial and commodity markets than by RBA decisions.
+The Reserve Bank of Australia was keeping its waiting strategy and was holding its key rate unchanged for the whole period under review.
+Thus, the exchange rate of the Australian dollar and interest rates on government bonds were generally affected not by the RBA's decisions but by macroeconomic data and developments in financial and commodity markets.

 During the whole period under review, growth in short-term rates on government bonds was supported by the expectations of the RBA's key rate hike.
-The growth of expectations was in turn supported by the statistics of unemployment that was declining during 2Q17-4Q17 and the RBA's claims that most likely the next policy-rate decision will be hike instead of cut.
-From the middle of 4Q17, short-term interest rates went down slightly due to weak inflation, which was below the RBA's target again, and due to the regulator's comment that key rate decisions would be determined only by the stance of the Australian economy and not by the arising trend of rate hikes in other countries.
+The growth of expectations was in turn supported by the statistics of unemployment that was declining during 3Q17-4Q17.
+From the middle of 4Q17, short-term interest rates went down slightly due to weak inflation, which was below the RBA's target again, and due to the regulator's comment that key rate decisions would be determined only by the stance of the Australian economy not by the arising trend of rate hikes in other countries.
 But in 1Q18, the growth of the interest rates resumed following the path of US rates.
-The long-term rates of Australian sovereign bonds highly correlated with the US ones in 2Q17-4Q17, but at the end of 4Q17-1Q18, the correlation abated and the US rates on 10-year bonds surpassed the Australian rates for the first time in many years.
-The lack of positive developments in inflation dynamics coupled by the RBA's comment about its refusal to follow the upward trend of policy rates pursued by other central banks led to a decline in long-term rates in 1Q18.
+The lack of inflation growth toward the RBA's target interval and moderate dynamics of the labour market led to a decline in shortterm rates in May 18; however, at the end of period under review, they partially recovered.
+The long-term rates of Australian sovereign bonds highly correlated with the US ones in 3Q17-4Q17, but at the end of 4Q17-1Q18, the correlation abated and the US rates on 10year bonds surpassed the Australian ones for the first time in many years.
+Stable inflation dynamics coupled by the RBA's comment about its refusal to follow the upward trend of policy rated pursued by other central banks led to a decline in long-term rates since the middle of 1Q18.
+Afterwards, the movements in the Australian long-term rates followed the US ones up to the end of 2Q18.

-The dynamics of the Australian dollar in 2Q17-4Q17 were mostly determined by iron ore prices.
-The currency followed the dynamics of iron ore with some lag but the response to iron ore price movements in 2H17 was stronger than in 2Q17.
-As a result, the Australian dollar appreciated by the end of January 2018.
-However, the upward dynamics of US rates and growing concerns about the future of US-China trade relationships resulted in the depreciation of the Australian currency from the middle of 1Q18.
+The dynamics of the Australian dollar in 3Q17-4Q17 were mostly determined by iron ore prices.
+The currency followed the dynamics of iron ore with some lag and, as a result, the Australian dollar appreciated by the end of January 18 to the maximum for the period under review.
+However, the upward dynamics of US rates and growing concerns about the future of US-China trade relationships resulted in the depreciation of the Australian currency by the end of 2Q18.

-After the Bank of Japan (BoJ) announced the policy of targeting of long-term rates on government bonds in September 2016, the rates left negative zone and for the whole 2017 and in 1Q18 stayed within 0-0.1% interval, turned negative briefly only once in September 2017.
+After the Bank of Japan (BoJ) announced the policy of targeting of long-term rates on government bonds in September 2016, the rates left negative zone and for the whole period under review stayed within 0-0.1% interval, and turned negative only once in September for a short while.
 Short-term interest rates were also relatively stable.
-For the whole period under review, they were fluctuating near 0.16% but several times they went up approaching the maximum point since the BoJ's announcement of the negative rate on its deposits.
+For the whole period under review, they were fluctuating near -16 bp but several times they went up approaching the maximum point since the BoJ's announcement of the negative rate on its deposits.
 These periods of approaching the local maximum can be attributed to the growth in expectations of the BoJ's possible tightening following the improving inflation dynamics that accelerated during the period under review.
 However, each time the BoJ made it clear that the policy of Quantitative and Qualitative Monetary Easing would be stopped only after the inflation reached the BoJ's target (2%).